LongLLaDA: Unlocking Long Context Capabilities in Diffusion LLMs: More Experiment Results

 \subsection{Setup}

 Since we have clarified the RoPE-based extrapolation in auto-regressive LLM, we now turn our focus to that in diffusion LLM and try to answer the three questions raised in Section~\ref{intro}.
 We conduct experiments on the existing diffusion LLM series, including LLaDA-8B~\citep{nie2025large}, LLaDA-1.5~\citep{zhu2025llada}, and Dream-v0~\citep{dream2025}.
 By default, we set the number of sampling steps in diffusion LLM to 32 and keep the sampling strategy in the official code of LLaDA~\footnote{https://github.com/ML-GSAI/LLaDA} and Dream~\footnote{https://github.com/HKUNLP/Dream}.
 We use OpenCompass~\citep{2023opencompass} for validation.
-All experiments are performed with a fixed random seed of 2025, FP16 precision, and accelerated with FlashAttention2~\citep{dao2023flashattention}.
+All experiments are performed with a fixed random seed of 2025, FP16 precision for LLaDA Series and BF16 for Dream Series, and accelerated with FlashAttention2~\citep{dao2023flashattention}.